 — New Energy Technology (NET): Technologies that utilizes free energy in its different forms in order to create abundant clean power for heating and electricity.

-— Coefficient of Performance (CoP): A measure of efficiency of NET that defines the ratio of output power vs. input power.
-NET have a CoP above 1, meaning there is greater power out than power in.
-Such system should be considered as "open systems" as they harness an additional source of energy.
+— Coefficient of Performance (CoP): A measure of energy conversion; it is the ratio of output power vs. input power.
+NETs have a CoP above 1, meaning there is greater power out than power in.
+Such systems should be considered as "open systems" as they harness additional sources of energy outside of the input power.

 — Efficiency: Efficiency is a ratio of input power the device inputs vs. the power outputted.
 Efficiency can never be 100%, as there are always losses in a system.
 What NET do, is configure its design so that it is an open system that allows free energy to flow, without the device inputting extra energy.